julien-poivret/SSH_basic/README.md

 So every thing comme with fear in this digital and wild world... caution never harm !
 ******************************************************************************************************

-* the following is a unix more advance way to run command in pure C: from https://linuxhint.com/posix-spawn-c-programming/
+* The following is a unix more advance way to run command in pure C: from https://linuxhint.com/posix-spawn-c-programming/
 ```
 #include <stdlib.h>